The West Sussex Grid for Learning

 The West Sussex Grid for Learning (WSGfL) was launched by West Sussex County Council (WSCC), as part of the National Grid for Learning initiative.
 The National Grid for Learning (NGfL) was a United Kingdom Government-funded gateway to educational resources on the Internet.
 It featured many individually selected links to resources and materials deemed to be of high quality.

 At the time of the launch, the WSGfL website was dedicated to the learning community of West Sussex - which included teachers, pupils, non-teaching staff, and parents.
 However, WSGfL is now much more.
 The WSGfL provides a filtered broadband connection, network services, online content and communities for all schools across West Sussex.

-In 2010 the stand-alone WSGfL site was merged into the main WSCC website and was accessed through a portal there, this was done due to the reduced funding levels for grids fr learning from the national government and it was no longer possible to maintain a dedicated resource to manage the site.
+In 2010 the stand-alone WSGfL site was merged into the main WSCC website and was accessed through a portal there, this was done due to the reduced funding levels for grids for learning from the national government and it was no longer possible to maintain a dedicated resource to manage the site.
 In 2016 the WSGfL was decommissioned and some of t's functionality was merged onto the main council website whilst others were placed onto the SLA Online portal that may other authorities were using.